andreiserea/arquillian-jbehave-example/README.md

 5. The steps instances are static instances!
 This is because Arquillian would otherwise instantiate the steps classes each time a step has to run and you wouldn't have any "state" across a scenario.<br/><br/>

 That's the short story of the example.
-For more info read the readme for arquillian-jbehave integration project on github (https://github.com/andreiserea/arquillian-jbehave) or contact me directly.<br/>
+For more info read the readme for arquillian-jbehave integration project on github (https://github.com/andreiserea/arquillian-jbehave) or contact me directly (andrei dot serea at gmail).<br/>